Triangle Calculator

 You can calculate the area of a triangle using several formulas.
 The base and height method is the most commonly used.
 The base and height area formula states:

-area = 1 / 2bh
+A = 1 / 2bh

-You can also use the three sides method (SSS or side-side-side), which is also known as Heron’s formula.
+You can also use the three-sides method (SSS or side-side-side), which is also known as Heron’s formula.
 Heron’s formula states:

 s = a + b + c / 2

-area = s(s – a)(s – b)(s – c)
+A = s(s – a)(s – b)(s – c)

 How to Calculate the Height of a Triangle